-Minnesota Vikings wide receiver Jerome Simpson was suspended for three games on Friday by the NFL.
+Minnesota Vikings wide receiver Jerome Simpson was suspend for three games on Friday by the NFL.
 The suspension is for violating the NFL’s substance abuse policy.

 This isn’t the first time that Simpson has been suspended.
 Authorities found marijuana in his home in Kentucky while he played for the Cincinnati Bengals in 2011.
 He was suspended for the first three games of the 2012 season after being arrested on a felony drug conviction.

 Simpson resigned with the Vikings during the offseason.
 He signed a one-year contract that is worth $1 million.
 Its Simpson’s third consecutive one-year contract with the Vikings.
 He had 48 receptions for 726 yards and one touchdown last year, according to Sports Illustrated.
 In 2012 he had 26 receptions for 274 yards.

 Simpson was going to be the Vikings number three receiver behind Cordarrelle Patterson and Greg Jennings.
 Jaruis Wright will most likely be the number three receiver while Simpson is out.
 Adam Thielen, Rodney Smith, and Kain Colter are also in the mix to fill in for Simpson.
 Simpson will be able to return on Sept.
 22.